Group work

 But students want to be with their friends

-To help students recognize the benefits of not being grouped with friends, it is important to emphasize the potential for personal and academic growth through diverse collaborations.
+To help students recognise the benefits of not being grouped with friends, it is important to emphasize the potential for personal and academic growth through diverse collaborations.
 Educators can encourage students by highlighting the opportunity to broaden their perspectives, gain exposure to different ideas, and develop crucial teamwork and communication skills that will be valuable in their future professional endeavours.
 By fostering an inclusive and diverse learning environment, students can learn to appreciate the value of working with individuals from various backgrounds, enhancing their overall educational experience.

 Groups need time to form regardless of the allocation method